 Which one is the best depends on your country and your preferences?

-If you are in a hurry, you can just click on the link in the table to find out your options to buy Bitcoins.
+If you are in a hurry, you can just click on the link in the table to find out your options on how to buy Bitcoin.

 To find the perfect method to buy your first Bitcoin however you should first take into account several factors:

 Depending on these factors you should easily be able to decide which platform fits your needs.

 This guide starts with explaining what options you have to disclose private information (or not disclose it) and what payment channels you can use.
 After this, the guide presents the commons methods to buy Bitcoin and gives an overview of several platforms in several countries.